cloudbytestorage/touchstone/os/elastistor/README.md

 - will be a thin cli wrapper over various elastistor cli commands
 - will use effective namespacing to make things easy for support folks to run various commands
 - this will act as a single cli for all elastistor system/component needs

+### Installing ESCLI

+- Copy the elastistor folder to the Machine.
+- Go to elastistor -> escli_setup_scripts
+- Run "sh install_escli"

+### Directories used for Installation of ESCLI

+- /lib/escli : For library files.
+- /man/man8 : For putting escli binary gunzip files.
+- /sbin : For putting the main controller script,i.e; escli.